sgoemans/TDD_BowerBackboneJasminePhantomjsKarma/README.md

 ####Introduction
 This page will introduce you to common project layouts and best practice when developing an application from grounds up.
-In this example, we'll use the Test Driven Development approach, which basically enforces you to write tests firsts before coding your app modules.
-The workflow described in this wiki article can be applied to all your Backbone applications which need a package manager to handle your Javascript libraries
-(Bower).
-For the TDD approach we'll use Jasmine as our unt testing framework.
+In this example, we'll use the Test Driven Development approach, which basically enforces you to write tests first before coding the corresponding app modules.
+The workflow described in this wiki article can be applied to all your Backbone applications.
+For the TDD approach we'll use Jasmine as our unit testing framework.
 Therefore, our project implementation steps look like this:
 #####1) Create a project layout directory structure
 #####2) Define the required Javascript libraries/frameworks and put them in a bower.json config file.
 #####3) Create a basic testrunner html file for running your unit tests